-• As the result of this revision, your grammar should now have a fair number of subtypes to lexeme and rather few subtypes to word-viz. only ones corresponding to inflectional properties: 3singword and non-3sing-word.
+• As the result of this revision, your grammar should now have a fair number of subtypes to lexeme and rather few subtypes to word-viz. only ones corresponding to inflectional properties: 3sing-word and non-3sing-word.
 Conversely, most of the lexeme subtypes need not be subdivided for agreement properties, except in the case of determiners maybe (where the contrast between that vs. those can be viewed as 'lexicalized' inflection, i.e. specific AGR properties on lexemes).

-3 Rework the Lexicon as a Repository of Lexemes
+3 Rework the Lexicon as a Repository of Lexemes (20 points)

 - Remove all lexical entries which are not morphologically equivalent to base forms (for example dogs and barks).
 If your 'lexicon.tdl' file contains the form gave but not give, replace the existing entry with one whose orthography reflects the base form give. - Change the types on the remaining entries so they are all subtypes of lexeme appropriate for the entry.
-Your file should now consist of base forms with just base orthography and instantiating a single type. - At this point, loading your grammar should no longer result in error messages printed to the Lkb Top window, and you should again be able to parse sentences.
+Your file should now consist of base forms with just base orthography and with each entry instantiating a single type. - At this point, loading your grammar should no longer result in error messages printed to the Lkb Top window, and you should again be able to parse sentences.
 If there are still load-time errors, make sure that all required types (see above) are defined; if necessary, take a look at the (new) file 'irules.tdl' to look up what the names for lexeme and word subtypes are expected to be.
 Test the functionality of the resulting grammar, using the batch parse machinery on the 'all.items' file. - You are likely to see spurious ambiguity, still, since we now have both lexemes and words in the grammar and need to make sure that only inflected forms (i.e. words) get to project into the syntax.
 Using knowledge about existing constraints on (the daughters in) your rules and a bit of experimentation with the LKB parser, find a sentence or two for which your grammar admits 'duplicate' analyses, where at least one tree is illegitimate because it allows an uninflected lexeme to directly build a phrase.
 Remark on your discoveries in a couple of sentences that you add as comments to the top of the types file.
-To eliminate this unwanted ambiguity, you will need to add an additional type syn-struc to include words and phrases, but exclude lexemes, and then use this type to ensure that phrases do not accept lexemes as their (head) daughters. - We have given you a new file 'irules.tdl' which defines the actual inflectional rules.
+To eliminate this unwanted ambiguity, add an additional type syn-struc to include words and phrases, but exclude lexemes, and then use this type to ensure that phrases do not accept lexemes as their (head) daughters.
+Consider the use of a parameterized list type 'list of syn-struc' (see earlier slide copies from the formalisms lecture) to encode this constraint as a condition on the ARGS value on the type phrase. - We have given you a new file 'irules.tdl' which defines the actual inflectional rules.
 Go take a tour of these new rules, but please do not worry too much about the lines beginning with the '%' character; these are instructions to the LKB orthographemic component, relating the application of each rule to a specific variation in spelling.
 Looking at the file in emacs(1), convince yourself that all inflectional rules map arguments of type lexeme to signs of type word (which can then act as arguments to syntactic rules).
-Study the parse tree for the sentence the dog barks near the cat carefully, and observe how the different types of lexemes are mapped to words by the inflectional machinery.
+Study carefully the parse tree for the sentence the dog barks near the cat, and observe how the different types of lexemes are mapped to words by the inflectional machinery.

-4 Another Type of Lexical Rule
+4 Another Type of Lexical Rule (30 points)